TIBCOSoftware/snappydata/docs/aqp.md

 For example, if you want to find the top selling products in a sales database or the fraction of people who study in a specific area, evaluating the entire product or population would be impractical due to factors like restrictions on time, cost etc.
 Sampling provides a solution, where a small sample of data, which represents the entire data is randomly selected.
 In this case, a query is answered based on the pre-sampled small amount of data, and then scaled up based on the sample rate.

-The two techniques that the SnappyData AQP module uses to accomplish this are, **reservoir sampling** as applied to **stratified sampling**.
+The two techniques that the SnappyData SDE module uses to accomplish this are, **reservoir sampling** as applied to **stratified sampling**.

 ####Reservoir Sampling ####
 Reservoir Sampling is an algorithm for sampling elements from a stream of data, where a random sample of elements are returned, which are evenly distributed from the original stream.